home-assistant/home-assistant.io/source/_posts/2020-11-23-tplink-local-access.markdown

 og_image: /images/blog/2020-11-23-tplink/forum-post-send-ticket.png
 ---

 **Update Nov 26:** TP-Link has now announced that they are working on a new firmware that should solve it.
-DM them for info.
+DM them on Twitter for info.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We&#39;re sorry the recent firmware update has problems for the Kasa community.
 Since its release, we&#39;ve been busy creating a Beta firmware that&#39;ll enable people to continue to use third-party smart home software &amp; platforms using local APIs.
 Please DM if you&#39;d like the Beta firmware</p>&mdash; TP-LINK UK (@TPLINKUK) <a href="https://twitter.com/TPLINKUK/status/1331970582901100544?ref_src=twsrc%5Etfw">November 26, 2020</a>
 </blockquote>